Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Iron Spike

-Adventuring gear, 1 sp, XS.
+Adventuring gear, 1 sp, XS-

 Iron Spikes come in bundles of ten.
 As a Utilize action, you can use a blunt object, such as a *Light Hammer*, to hammer a spike into wood, earth, or a similar material.
 You can do so to jam a door shut or to then tie a *Rope* or *Chain* to the Spike.